GitJamieK/Shadows-of-Eldoria/README.md

 ﻿# Welcome to Shadows of Eldoria!

-2 import are needed to be installed before running the game!
+2 important things are needed to be installed before running the game!

 -Please download the windows terminal from the Microsoft store and run the game in that terminal for best results.